JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 > <control>Gradle JVM</control> must be set to Java 11 in <path>Settings/Preferences | Build, Execution, Deployment | Build Tools | Gradle</path>.
 >
+> If targeting 2022.3+, Java 17 is required instead.
+>
 {type="tip"}

-> This project requires Gradle 6.7.1 or newer.
+> This project requires Gradle 6.8 or newer.
 However, it is highly recommended to always use the latest available Gradle version.
 > Update it with:
 > ```Bash
 > ./gradlew wrapper --gradle-version=VERSION